pedrodeparis/pedrodeparis/README.md

 - I would love to connect, share ideas and learn more about data science, AI and new tools.

 - Always available for a coffee!

+= Feel free to explore my latest projects, there are a few that in my opinion are really cool!